LGBTQ history in Hungary: Hungarian People's Republic

 Homosexuality was decriminalized in Hungary in 1961, but until 1978 the age of consent for homosexual sex was 20 as opposed to 14 for heterosexual sex.
 In 1978 the age of consent was dropped to 18 for same-sex activity under Paragraph 199 of the Penal Code, which imposed a sanction of up to three years in prison for persons found guilty of "unnatural illicit sexual practices" with partners under that age.
 A further inequality resided in Paragraph 209, which gave police the power to initiate investigations of suspected rape in the case of same-sex acts, whereas investigations of heterosexual acts could only be pursued after the police received a complaint.

-In Budapest gay men would continue to meet in the city's Turkish baths and in cruising areas along the Danube.
+In Budapest gay men would continue to meet in the city's hammams (bath houses) and in cruising areas along the Danube.
 A low-profile gay bar was established in the early 1950s and managed to remain in operation for some twenty years.

 Lesbians continued to be less publicly visible than gay men.
 In 1982 director Károly Makk did bring a lesbian love story to the big screen with Another Way, based on a semi-autobiographical novella Another Love (Törvényen belül) by Erzsébet Galgóczi, who co-wrote the screenplay with Makk.
 It won the Best Actress Award at the 1982 Cannes Film Festival for Jadwiga Jankowska-Cieślak and was nominated for the Palme d'Or.
 The film was a notable cult film for lesbian audiences in Cold War Hungary and Poland.